Trump’s tax returns have been turned over to Manhattan district attorney

 The New York state attorney general is conducting a separate investigation into the Trump Organization’s business and real estate activities.

 The former president also faces defamation lawsuits brought separately by two women who have accused him of sexual assault.
-His niece, Mary L. Trump, is suing him and his siblings over an inheritance dispute.
+His niece Mary L. Trump is suing him and his siblings over an inheritance dispute.

 He’s also being sued by the former tenants of apartments his family once owned, and by people who say they saw little to no profit after joining a multilevel marketing organization touted by Trump and his children.